codeigniter4/CodeIgniter4/user_guide_src/source/testing/database.rst

 Migrations and Seeds
 --------------------

-When running tests you need to ensure that your database has the correct schema setup, and that it is in a known state for every test.
-You can use migrations and seeds to setup your database, by adding a couple of class properties to your test.
+When running tests, you need to ensure that your database has the correct schema set up and that it is in a known state for every test.
+You can use migrations and seeds to set up your database, by adding a couple of class properties to your test.
 ::